 - Constancy against outside conditions such as light, heat, moisture and substrate

-- No changes in taste, color and smell
+- Stability in terms of taste, colour and smell

 - Nontoxic with no pharmacological actions

-- Film formers should not result to bridging or filling
+- Film formers should not lead to bridging or filling

 - Ideally compatible with imprints

-- Advantages – the HPMC is cheap, heat, light and moisture resistant, flexible, has no inherent smell or taste, does not affect the tablet’s disintegration and drug availability and colors and other additives can easily be added.
+Advantages – HPMC is cheap, heat, light and moisture resistant, flexible; it has no inherent smell or taste, does not affect the tablet’s disintegration and drug availability and colours and other additives can easily be added.

-- The MHEC is not as often used as the HPMC because of its few organic solvents.
-It is also available in different viscosity levels.
+This is not used as often as the HPMC because it is soluble in only few organic solvents.
+Solutions are available in different viscosity levels.

 Ethyl cellulose has to be used in combination with other water soluble additives such as the HPMC as it is completely insoluble in water and gastric juices.
 The EC viscosity level depends on the level of ethoxy used.
-The unplasticized EC films are often brittle and require modifiers in order to become pliable and be used in the film formulation.
-The aqua coat, for example, is an aqueous polymeric that utilizes EC.
-The pseudolatex system has low viscosity, high solids that have different properties making them different than the regular EC solution.
+Unplasticized EC films are often brittle and require modifiers in order to become pliable and be used in film formulations.
+The aqua coat, for example, is an aqueous polymer formulation that utilizes EC.
+The pseudolatex is an EC system with low viscosity, and high solid content that imparts different properties to the regular EC solution.

-- The HPC is water soluble when it is below 40C but insoluble above 45C and is soluble in other fluids such as gastric and other organic solvents.
-The HPC is flexible; however it becomes tacky while drying and is used only as sub-coats and not for glass or color coating.
+This material is water-soluble below 40°C but insoluble above 45°C. It is soluble in other fluids such as gastric and other organic solvents.
+It is flexible but becomes tacky while drying and is used only as as a sub-coat and not for gloss or color coating.

-- The Povidone’s polymerization depends on the molecular weight of the item.
-It is available in 4 viscosity level – K-15, K-30, K-60 and K-90.
-The average molecular weight is – 10,000, 40,000, 160,000 and 360,000 respectively.
-The K-30 is commonly used as a binder and coating for tablet as it has an excellent solubility when it is exposed to liquid components such as water, intestinal fluid, gastric and even organic solvents.
+Povidone is available in 4 viscosity levels: K-15, K-30, K-60 and K-90 corresponding to average molecular weight of the polymer of 10,000, 40,000, 160,000 and 360,000 respectively.
+The K-30 is commonly used as a binder and coating formulation for tablets as it has an excellent solubility when it is exposed to liquid components such as water, intestinal fluid, gastric and even organic solvents.
 Povidone can also be cross-linked with other materials to form films that have enteric properties.
-Povidone can also be used to disperse colors to coat tablets.
+It can also be used to disperse colours to coat tablets.

-- This agent is only ideal when dispersed in water in order to form colloidal solutions but is not the right choice as a coating for tablets that are based on organic solvents.
+This agent is only useful when dispersed in water in order to form colloidal solutions so is not the right choice as a coating for tablets that are based on organic solvents.
 Although the solution adheres to the tablet’s surface, the tablet becomes brittle when exposed to the solution.
-Partially dried films are considered as tacky and as such other additives are used to modify the composition.
+Partially dried films are considered tacky and as such other additives are used to modify the composition.
 Viscosity levels range from medium, high and extra high

-- The PEG comes in two forms – 1.
-PEG with low molecular weight about 200-600 and is liquid at room temperature.
-These are used as plasticizers.
+The PEG comes in two forms – 1.
+A low molecular weight version (molecular mass between 200 and 600g) that is liquid at room temperature - this are used as plasticizers.
 2. A high molecular weight form (molecular mass between 900 and 8000g).
 PEG (900-8000).
-The higher molecular weights PEG are whitish and often appear as wax at room temperature.
-Formulators mix the two forms to produce a film that is soluble when it comes in contact with gastric fluids.
+The higher molecular weight PEG appears as an off-white wax at room temperature.
+Formulators tend to mix the two forms to produce a film that is soluble when it comes in contact with gastric fluids.

-- Acrylate polymers are marketed under the EudragitO with EudragitO as a cationic polymer.
-It is freely soluble when exposed to gastric fluids with up to 5 pH and becomes permeable and expandable when above the pH5.
-The polymers are available as organic solution for isopropanol (12.5%) and as solid or 30% as aqueous dispersion.
-The EudragitORL & RS are co-polymers that have low content of quaternary ammonium.
+Acrylate polymers are marketed under the EudragitO as a cationic polymer.
+The polymers are freely soluble when exposed to gastric fluids as high as pH 5.0, and become permeable and expandable when above the pH 5.0.
+These polymers are available as organic solution in isopropanol (12.5 wt.%) and as solid or 30% as aqueous dispersion.
+The EudragitORL & RS are co-polymers that have low content of quaternary ammonium compounds.
 The co-polymers are only available as solid materials or as organic solutions.
-They produce the films that are pH dependent (delayed in action).
+They produce the films that are pH-dependent (delayed in action).

 Solvents are used to dissolve the polymers and other additives ready for spraying or otherwise coating the surface of the tablet or capsule.
 The basic solvent requirements are:

-- Solvents should be able to disperse the polymer
+- It should be able to dissolve or disperse the polymer

 - It should easily dissolve other additives added to the system

-- Small concentration level of the polymer should not cause any problems for exceedingly viscous solution
+- Small concentrations of the polymer should not cause any problems for exceedingly viscous solution

 - It should be non-toxic and non-flammable

-- It should be odorless, colorless and tasteless
+- It should be odourless, colourless and tasteless

 - Have high drying rate

-Most of the solvents used are by themselves; however some are combined with other solvents such as ethanol, chloroform, water, methanol, isopropanol, acetone and methylene chloride.
-Due to environmental and health concerns, water is the most commonly used additive; however for drugs that hydrolyze when they come into contact with water, other non-aqueous solvents are added.
+Most of the solvents used are by themselves, however some are combined with other solvents.
+Examplese include ethanol, chloroform, water, methanol, isopropanol, acetone and methylene chloride.
+Due to environmental and health concerns, water is the most commonly used additive; however for drugs that hydrolyze when they come into contact with water, non-aqueous solvents are necessary.

 Once the solvents are removed, the polymers tend to stick together creating a 3D honeycomb look.
-Plasticizing techniques – internal and external are used to change the film quality and a combination of the plasticizers maybe used to get the look desired.
-The concentrated level of plasticizer depends on the polymer that is being plasticized where the recommended level ranges from 1-50% depending on the film’s weight.
+Plasticizing techniques – internal and external are used to change the film quality and a combination of the plasticizers maybe required to achieve the desired appearance.
+The required concentration of plasticizer in the film formulation depends on the polymer that is being plasticized where the recommended level ranges from 1-50%, depending on the required mass of the film.

-Castor oil, PG, glycerin, 200-400 series low molecular weight are the commonly used plasticizer.
-Castor oil is primarily used as a base for organic solvent solution; on the other hand, PEG and PG are commonly used for aqueous coating.
-The external plasticizers must be soluble in the solvent that is used to dissolve the plasticizer and film.
-The film former and the plasticizer must however be soluble even partially together.
+Castor oil, PG, glycerin, and PEG (200-400 low molecular weights) are commonly used plasticizers.
+Castor oil is primarily used as a base for organic solvent solutions; on the other hand, PEG and PG are commonly used for aqueous coating.
+External plasticizers must be soluble in the solvent that is used to dissolve the plasticizer and film.
+The film former and the plasticizer must however achieve at least partial mutual solublity in the solvent.

-The colourants used are available in solution and suspension form.
-In order to distribute the suspended colourant equally, the coating solution requires the use of powdered colourants.
-The most commonly used lakes and dyes are the certified FD, C and D/C colourants are the common ones used which are lakes and synthetic dyes.
-For sugar or film coating, lakes are ideal because these produce reproducible results.
+Most colourants used in film coating are available in solution or suspension form.
+To distribute a suspended colourant equally, the coating solution requires the use of powdered colourants.
+The most commonly used lakes and dyes are the certified FD, C and D/C colourants.
+For sugar or film coating, lakes are preferred because they produce more reproducible results.

-The color shape, dye type and opaquant extender are some of the features that need to considered in ensuring the correct concentration of colouring in the coating solution.
-Concentration of < 0.01% will result in a lighter shade whereas 2.0% concentration level result in a darker color.
-Other additives include inorganic materials such as iron oxide and natural coloring such as carotenoids and anthrocyanins are used to prepare the coating solution.
-The color magenta red dye is non-absorbable in the biologic system and resistant to degradation when it approaches the gastro intestinal tract.
-To achieve less lot-to-lot color variations, OpasrayO and OpadryO are used to improve drying of the film.
+The colour shade, dye type and opaquant extender are some of the features that need to considered in ensuring the correct concentration of colouring in the coating solution.
+Concentrations of < 0.01% generally result in a lighter shade whereas a concentration of 2.0 % results in a darker color.
+Other inclusions such as inorganic materials (e.g., red iron oxide) and natural colours such as carotenoids and anthrocyanins may also used to prepare the coating solution.
+The colour magenta red dye is non-absorbable in the bio-system and resistant to degradation when it approaches the gastro intestinal tract.
+To achieve less lot-to-lot colour variations, OpasrayO and OpadryO are used to improve drying of the film.

-These extenders are fine inorganic powder used to increase the fil coverage and provide more pastel color to the tablet.
+These extenders are fine inorganic powder used to increase the fill coverage and provide more pastel colour shade to the tablet.
 The white coat covers the core of the tablet.
 The colourants are expensive and a high level is needed; however the inorganic materials are more affordable.
 In the presence of the inorganic matters, the level of colourants decreases.
-Common materials used include:
+Common inorganic powders include: